pixellove4ever/Altium-Diff-Studio/ROADMAP.md

 - `[ ]` to do
 - `[x]` delivered and validated

+## Release Snapshot - V1 Release Candidate

+The V1 feature set is now considered release-candidate ready.
+The application has moved from broad feature exploration to stabilization: viewer mode is the primary workflow, comparison is scoped to PCB, logical/DXF schematic, BOM and layer-by-layer Gerber, and the Report tab owns review changes, sessions and validation output.

+Last pre-release health pass:

+- [x] `npm run lint`
+- [x] `npm run check`
+- [x] `npm test` - 134 tests passing
+- [x] `npm run build`
+- [x] no active `TODO` / `FIXME` / debug traces found in application code
+- [x] generated `electron.vite.config.*.mjs` files ignored and stale tracked timestamp artifact removed

+Accepted V1 limitations:

+- ODB++ is a viewer/inspection source in V1.
+Full ODB++ comparison remains out of scope because large packages can exceed memory limits; Gerber comparison is the V1-safe fabrication diff path.
+- Smart PDF is a viewer fallback/reference and is excluded from comparison.
+- Logical block clicks can open the matching DXF sheet, but repeated sheet/channel instances cannot yet resolve to distinct DXF views.
+- Project names are not auto-detected in reports unless a reliable explicit source exists; version labels are kept.
+- STEP/3D mechanical viewing starts in P3.

 ## P0 - Reliability And Performance - Mostly Complete

 - [x] **Create a representative regression set**